qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 To install QGIS on OpenSuse microOS (now Aeon or Kalpa), use Distrobox:

-   distrobox-create Distrobox -i registry.opensuse.org/opensuse/distrobox:latest &&\
-   distrobox-enter Distrobox
+   distrobox-create Distrobox && distrobox-enter Distrobox

 In here you install the packages normally, the container uses Tumbleweed repositories.